ING DIRECT: Orange Savings Account™

 Finance Message Boards

-It's been a few years since I opened my ING account.
-But if I remember correctly, it took about 10 minutes to complete the online application.
+I opened up my first ING savings account in 2003.
+If I remember correctly, it took about 10 minutes to complete the online application.
 Then I waited a few days, confirmed the test deposits ING made into my account, and everything was good to go.

-I've referred numerous friends and relatives to ING DIRECT since then, though, and I've yet to hear of a single problem or delay.
-As far as online sign-ups go, ING's process is the gold — er, orange standard.
+I've referred dozens of friends and relatives to ING DIRECT since then.
+As of November 2009, I've never heard of a single problem or delay from any of them, regarding any part of ING DIRECT's performance.
+And as online-bank signups go, ING's process has proven itself to be the gold — er, orange standard.

 Go Orange: ING DIRECT Features